Strategies for energy-efficient flow control leveraging deep reinforcement learning: Results: flow control performance of a square cylinder

+The differences in the observed control signals correspond to distinct flow modifications illustrated in figure \ref{fig:fig14}(a), where the streamlines reveal varying degrees of vortex suppression.
+The configuration with the highest energy consumption, $J_1^1 J_1^2$, results in the least effective flow control, as shown in figure \ref{fig:fig14}(c).
+Moderate energy-consuming placements, $J_2^1 J_2^2$ and $J_4^1 J_4^2$, yield improved wake stability compared to the baseline case, as depicted in figures \ref{fig:fig14}(d) and \ref{fig:fig14}(e), respectively.
+The most energy-efficient configuration, $J_3^1 J_3^2$, leads to the most stabilized wake structure, as shown in figure \ref{fig:fig14}(f), where the wake length is significantly shortened and the vortex intensity is markedly reduced, demonstrating superior control performance.
+In contrast, other jet placements induce less pronounced modifications in the wake.
+These findings highlight the critical importance of jet placement in determining the effectiveness of synthetic jet-based flow control strategies.

-In \cref{fig:sq00}, the activation states of the synthetic jets at positions $J_1$, $J_2$, $J_3$, and $J_4$ are depicted, along with the velocity contours of the flow field after flow control is completed.
-The velocity contours show that when the jets are positioned near the rear sides of the square cylinder at $J_3$, vortex shedding in the wake is fully suppressed.
-At $J_4$, located on the rear face of the cylinder, the recirculation region expands significantly compared to the initial stages of control.
-When the jets are placed closer to the upstream at $J_2$, periodic actuation of the synthetic jets enhances the flow stability around the cylinder.
-Finally, at $J_1$, positioned at the front of the cylinder, the interaction between the synthetic jets and the free stream improves flow stability, although alternating vortex shedding still persists.
+Figure \ref{fig:fig15} presents the activation states of the synthetic jets at positions $J_1$, $J_2$, $J_3$, and $J_4$, alongside the corresponding velocity contours of the controlled flow field.
+The left column illustrates the instantaneous velocity fields with active jet actuation, while the right column depicts the resulting wake structures.
+The velocity contours reveal that when the synthetic jets are positioned near the rear corners of the square cylinder at $J_3$, vortex shedding is entirely suppressed, yielding a highly stabilized wake.
+The synthetic jets at $J_4$, located on the rear face of the cylinder, the recirculation region expands significantly compared to the initial stages of control.
+The synthetic jets at $J_2$, where the jets are located near the front corners, periodic actuation interacts with the shear layers, mitigating flow separation and enhancing wake.
+Finally, when the jets are positioned at $J_1$ on the front face, their interaction with the incoming free stream improves near-wake stability; however, alternating vortex shedding persists, suggesting that upstream jet placement is less effective in fully eliminating wake instabilities.
+These results underscore the critical role of jet positioning in flow control efficacy, demonstrating that optimal placement at $J_3$ achieves complete vortex suppression, whereas other configurations yield varying degrees of wake stabilization and turbulence modulation.